sampsyo/cs6120/content/blog/2020-10-04-alive/index.md

 At a high-level, the process of verifying a peephole optimization in Alive is as follows:

-1. Specify the transformation in Alive's domain-specific language (DSL).
+1. Specify the transformation in Alive's DSL.
 2. Alive discharges SMT formulas that encode the semantics of LLVM operations and datatypes.
 3. The formulas from step 2 are used as verification conditions and passed to an SMT solver.
 3. SMT solver either verifies the optimization as valid or returns a counterexample showing why the optimization is wrong.